What Is IRS Form 8938?

-Form 8938 facilitates compliance with an internal revenue law (FATCA) and it's part of the tax return.
+Form 8938 facilitates compliance with an internal revenue law and it's part of the tax return.
 It's considered to be confidential tax return information.
 The purpose of the FBAR is to ensure compliance with the Bank Secrecy Act.
-It's not part of the tax return, and is therefore not considered to be confidential tax return information.
+It's not part of your tax return and is therefore not considered to be confidential tax return information.

 FBARs can be and are shared among various governmental agencies.
 They're used primarily by the Treasury Department's Financial Crimes Enforcement Network to track and combat international money laundering.

-Taxpayers who have a requirement to file Form 8938 usually have an obligation to report substantially the same information on the FBAR as well, which is filed separately with the Treasury Department.
+Taxpayers who have a requirement to file Form 8938 usually have an obligation to report much of the same information on the FBAR as well.
+The FBAR is filed separately with the Treasury Department.